 Miriam would make three pictures with Ernst Lubitsch,The Smiling Lieutenant 1931, Trouble in Paradise 1932, and Design for Living 1933.Design for Living is my favorite!

 William Wylerrevising the film release of The Children’s Hour 1961, had been based on his original theatrical presentation with Hopkin’s in what was called These Three (1936).
 In the remake, she plays Aunt Lily Mortar to Shirley MacLaine’s troubled Martha, stepping into the role that Hopkins once portrayed.

 IMDb trivia: William Wyler cut several scenes hinting at Martha’s homosexuality for fear of not receiving the seal of approval from the Motion Picture Production Code.
 At the time, any story about homosexuality was forbidden by the production code.

-Whether the idea be true or not, the wake of the devastation of all the lives involved lead to poetic & unfortunate tragedy.
+Whether the idea is true or not, the wake of the devastation of all the lives involved leads to poetic & unfortunate tragedy.

 Mrs. Lily Mortar–“Friendship between women, yes.
 But not this insane devotion!
 Why, it’s unnatural.
 Just as unnatural as can be.”

 Mrs. Lily Mortar:Any day that he’s in the house is a bad day.
 You can’t stand them being together and you’re taking out on me.
 You’ve always had a jealous, possessive nature even as a child.
 If you had a friend, you’d be upset if she liked anybody else.
 And that’s what’s happening now.
 And it’s unnatural.
 It’s just as unnatural as it can be.

 Miriam Hopkins is an added unpleasant moral eccentric and parasite who feeds off Karen and her niece Martha who have always had an apparently strained relationship because she’s money-grubbing, spineless, and a user right from the beginning.